 - Is the area familiar to your Golden Retriever?
-(Your Golden may gravitate towards houses, people, or neigborhood places he knows like parks, and those make prominent search areas to start with.)
+(Your Golden may gravitate towards houses, people, or neighborhood places he knows, like parks, and those make prominent search areas to start with.)

 - What are the specifics of where your Golden Retriever was lost?
-Was it the dog park, a hike in the woods, are there dangers nearby for the dog and searchers?
+Was it the dog park or a hike in the woods?
+Are there dangers nearby for the dog and searchers?

 Contact Friends, Family, and Neighbors

-The more people you can recruit for your search, the more areas that can be covered.
+The more people you recruit for your search, the more areas you can cover.

 Ask a friend or family member if they can contact the local agencies (see next step) while you begin searching for your dog.
-Delegating is essential since it allows for many resources to be implemented simultaneously rather than handling it all yourself.
+Delegating is essential since it allows many resources to be implemented simultaneously rather than handling them yourself.

 And don’t discount neighbors.

 Neighbors may be familiar and friendly with your Golden Retriever.
 If they see him, they may immediately take him in.
-You Golden Retriever also might know your neighbors and might gravitate to their familiar faces.
+Your Golden Retriever might also know your neighbors and gravitate to their familiar faces.

 Contact Local Agencies and Vet Clinics

-Contacting the animal shelter, vet clinics, and animal control agencies in your area is critical.
+Contacting your area’s animal shelter, vet clinics, and animal control agencies is critical.

-Should any of these agencies find your dog before you do, they are now aware that the dog is yours, and they have your contact information readily available.
+Should any of these agencies find your dog before you do, they know that the dog is yours and have your contact information readily available.

 Also, contact your local police department, especially if you live in a smaller community.
 Often people will go to the police department if a shelter is closed, or a police officer will find a dog if they see one wondering, especially if the dog has a tag on its collar.

 When my friend lost their Golden Retriever, this happened.
-Someone found the dog in the evening when the shelter was closed and took him to the police station, which contacted us because we advised the police beforehand of the lost dog.
+Someone found the dog in the evening when the shelter was closed and took her to the police station.
+The police contacted us because we advised the police beforehand of the lost dog.